bertkdowns/pyomo-replace/paper/paper.md

 Pyomo also includes some even higher level modelling extensions, which are of particular relevance to Chemical Process Modelling:

 - *Pyomo.DAE* allows defining Differential Algebraic Equations across "infinite" sets that are discretised, automatically creating the necessary constraints to define derivatives and integrals [@nicholson2018pyomo].
 This is naturally useful in chemical and process modelling to create 1D simulations across time, taking in to account holdup, tank level, and so forth.
 - *Pyomo.network* allows you to represent your model as a graph: Blocks become nodes in the graph, and they can be connected to other nodes via edges called "arcs" that define equality constraints between variables [@bynum2021pyomo].
 In many domains the graph view better represents the model structure.
-It also allows propogating initial values throughout a model.
+It also allows propagating initial values throughout a model.
 This is of particular importance as it allows sharing of information between distinct blocks.
 In a Chemical Process, it is natural to use this interface to encode the connections between different unit operations, so that the output material of one unit operation is the input material to a successive unit operation.

 Pyomo's construction techniques make it possible to create libraries of pre-written blocks, containing all the constraints and variables to model a piece of a physical system [@dowling2015framework].
 One such library is IDAES-PSE.
 Built on top of Pyomo, it creates blocks to represent chemical unit operations such as compressors, heaters, tanks, and many more [@miller2018next].
 It uses pyomo.DAE to represent time as a continuous differentiable property, and Pyomo.network to represent the connections between unit operations.
 Because the constraints are abstracted, the user doesn't have to think too much about the mathematical modelling - instead it is a chemical simulation platform.